KeyboardKit/KeyboardKit/README.md

 }
 ```

-To set up the main app with the same configuration as the keyboard extension, the easiest way is to wrap the main content view in a `KeyboardAppView`:
+To set up the main app with the same configuration as the keyboard extension, just wrap the main content view in a `KeyboardAppView` and provide it with the same app information:

 ```swift
 import SwiftUI